Market AnalysisJuly 25, 202515 min read

 Revenue Model Opportunities

-Customer acquisition economics favor targeted SME strategies with multiple pricing models:
+Customer acquisition economics favour targeted SME strategies with multiple pricing models:

 Subscription Models